AakashHarsh/BVM/README.md

 ```bash
 python3 main.py contracts/math1.py contract2 500000
 ```
-Similarly C and Java contracts can be executed just by replacing contracts/math1.py with the path to corresponding C or java file respectively.
+Similarly C, Java, CPP and JS contracts can be executed just by replacing contracts/math1.py with the path to corresponding C or java or CPP or JS file respectively.

-### Execution Output Example
+## Execution Output Example

 ```text
 Starting BVM with contract 'contract2'...